Read Me First

 • Check Slack daily

-• Do everything in the classroom for the week before class
+• Do everything in OpenClass for the week before class

-• Got questions google them, if you can’t find the answer ask in slack
+• Got questions?
+Google them!
+If you can’t find the answer, then ask in Slack

 • If topics are unclear in the video or you don’t understand them, ask in class.
 Your mentors will likely be able to make them relatable to your skill level.